swacksoc/discord-bots-session/README.md

 On the same page you need to select the "Generate OAuth 2 URL" button and hope nothing bad happens..
 With any luck this should generate a bunch of options for you to select what you want the Bot to be able to do.
 In your case select "be a bot" and then get ready to Coffee Pasta the URL it spits out to a member of the Committee.

-Once this is done you should see your bot online in the `#sandbox` channel of the swan_hack server.
+Once this is complete you should see your bot online in the `#sandbox` channel of the swan_hack server.

 ## Writing your Bot